 - 1. Planning Department.
-If staffed by the Planning Department, participation and support of P&R and DMD would be essential. - 2.
+If staffed by the Planning Department, participation and support of DMD and P&R would be essential.
+Responsibility for staffing the subcommittees (on-street cycling and unpaved trails subcommittees respectively) might be one way to insure that this occurs. - 2.
 DMD.
 By way of example, in Minneapolis, the transportation department staffs the bicycle and pedestrian committees.
 The Parks Board, which is an independent organization which builds and maintains most of the extensive trail system, has 3 board members represented on the bike committee. - 3.
 Parks & Recreation.
 The Bike Safety and Education program, trail maintenance, and many of the trail design functions are currently housed in P&R. DMD would need to commit to a strong involvement and presence. - 4.
-City Council/Mayor's Office.
-Nashville/Davidson County housed their advisory groups in the Mayor's Office.
-City Council has a Constituent Services group that might be appropriate to house an advisory group. - 5.
 Joint City/County.
 Would require exploration with the County to determine appropriate staffing.
-This is the Tucson Pima County structure. - 6.
+This is the Tucson-Pima County structure. - 5.
 MRCOG.
-Would require coordination with MRCOG to assess feasibility and how to structure representation and meeting schedules.
+Would require coordination with MRCOG to assess feasibility and how to structure.